-Dental Hygiene Program
+Dental Hygiene

-• Assessing general & oral health status
+• Assessing general and oral health status

-• Exposing, processing & interpreting dental x-rays
+• Exposing, processing and interpreting dental x-rays

 • Performing initial periodontal therapy

-• Applying preventive agents — fluoride & dental sealants
+• Applying fluoride and dental sealants

 • Placing and removing temporary fillings and periodontal dressings